WeirdBanana22810/LinkedIn-Post-Generator/README.md

   Use the selected topic, language, and length to generate a new post.
   - Relevant past posts are retrieved
   - These are used as **few-shot examples**
   - This helps the LLM understand writing style and tone

+## Setup
+- Get your API_KEY from https://console.groq.com/keys